-If you are having problems sending an email tracked, where after you click Send the message goes into the Drafts folder, the PoliteMail send process has failed for one of three potential reasons.
+If you are having problems sending an email tracked, where after you click Send the message goes into the Drafts folder, the PoliteMail send process has failed.

 1. Invalid (non-smtp) email address used in the list, or unable to resolve the list in the To: field

-Solution: Ensure that the list you are sending to is composed of SMTP (firstname.lastname@example.org) email addresses, not Exchange addresses (EXCHSVR/name).
+Ensure that the list you are sending to is composed of SMTP (email@example.com) email addresses, not Exchange addresses (EXCHSVR/name).
 Ensure the list name looks like [+] Listname; when it is in the To: field, then click the [+] to see the members of the list.
 If you see any non-smtp addresses, these must be removed or edited before the email can be successfully sent.
 If the list name is not underlined, then it has not validated.
-In order to validate lists, you must have Outlook address books installed.

 2. Sending from an alternate email address which does not have permission to send email from your personal Outbox (or write to the Sent items folder).